-Capsules loaded with self-microemulsifying formulations released resveratrol faster than the ones filled with an equal amount of plain drug by releasing more than 70% of their drug content during the first 30 min.
+Capsules loaded with self-microemulsifying formulations released resveratrol faster than the ones filled with an equal amount of plain drug by releasing more than 70% of their drug content during the first 30 minutes.
 All capsules were disintegrated in less than 1 min but the dissolution occurred in a longer duration.
 The occurrence of the emulsification phenomenon following the disintegration of SMEDDS-loaded capsules led to the faster dissolution of the drug in the dissolution medium.
-Many previous studies proved that formulating a drug as SMEDDS would improve the solubility rate.42-44 After 1 h, capsules filled with F1, F4, F5, F6, F9, and plain drug released 92.39 $\pm$ 0.66%, 94.27 $\pm$ 4.88%, 84.85 $\pm$ 7.11%, 94.05 $\pm$ 2.41%, 79.82 $\pm$ 0.12%, and 36.38 $\pm$ 0.18% of their drug content.
+Many previous studies proved that formulating a drug as SMEDDS would improve the solubility rate.
+After 1 hour, capsules filled with F1, F4, F5, F6, F9, and plain drug released 92.39 \pm 0.66%, 94.27 \pm 4.88%, 84.85 \pm 7.11%, 94.05 \pm 2.41%, 79.82 \pm 0.12%, and 36.38 \pm 0.18% of their drug content.

-F6 showed the fastest release profile by releasing an almost 8-folds higher amount of drug in the first 15 min compared to the plain drug.
+F6 showed the fastest release profile by releasing an

+almost 8-folds higher amount of drug in the first 15 minutes compared to the plain drug.
 As a result, the F6 formulation was selected as the optimal formulation.
 In Figure 5, the cumulative percentage of released resveratrol from the formulations can be seen.
 The faster and enhanced in vitro release of drug from formulations could be due to the smaller globule size leading to a higher surface-to-volume ratio and thus higher diffusion in the release medium.
 F6 formulation with the smallest globule size demonstrated the fastest release rate confirming this theory.
-Similar studies suggested the same reason for enhanced in vitro dissolution and higher cumulative release of drug from SMEDDS formulations; for example, Xu et al. claimed that enhanced in vitro dissolution of [6]-Gingerol from SMEDDS formulation compared to free drug, was probably due to its small droplet size.
-In another study, the smaller particle size of microemulsions that were formed following the exposure of SMEDDS formulation to the aqueous medium, was presumed to be the main reason behind the higher cumulative release of 6-shogaol.
+Similar studies suggested the same reason for enhanced in vitro dissolution and higher cumulative release of drug from SMEDDS formulations; for example, Xu et al claimed that enhanced in vitro dissolution of [6]-Gingerol from SMEDDS formulation compared to free drug, was probably due to its small droplet size.45 In another study, the smaller particle size of microemulsions that were formed following the exposure of SMEDDS formulation to the aqueous medium, was presumed to be the main reason behind the higher cumulative release of 6-shogaol.46

-In a similar study, a self-emulsifying system was prepared to enhance the dissolution rate of fenofibrate, which showed an improved dissolution compared to the plain drug.
-Bandi et al. reported an enhanced dissolution rate of risperidone by the incorporation of this drug into a self-emulsifying system compared to the marketed tablets.
-A self-nanoemulsifying system was prepared using Capryol® 90, Cremophore® EL, and Transcutol® HP for the delivery of docetaxel reported to increase drug dissolution compared to the drug powder.
+In a similar study, a self-emulsifying system was prepared to enhance the dissolution rate of fenofibrate, which showed an improved dissolution compared to the plain drug.47 Bandi et al reported an enhanced dissolution rate of risperidone by the incorporation of this drug into a self-emulsifying system compared to the marketed tablets.48 A self-nanoemulsifying system was prepared using Capryol 90, Cremophore EL, and Transcutol HP for the delivery of docetaxel reported to increase drug dissolution compared to the drug powder.49 for resveratrol in rat intestines for the experimental and control groups based on the SPIP method (Figure 6B).
+It showed that the intestinal permeability of resveratrol increased from 0.0498 cm/min in the control group receiving the drug aqueous suspension to 0.1302 cm/min in the experimental group receiving F6 formulation suspended in water as shown in Figure 6C.